Haru1O1/Haru1O1.github.io/_posts/2025-01-17-Learning_HTML_Day7_8.md

 ---
 ## Day 7 - Videos 80-94
 - Config.JS
-    - tailwind.css does looks at all the class names and generate a CSS file with all the class required
+    - tailwind.css looks at all the class names and generates a CSS file with all the classes required
     - This file contains the ability to customize anything
     - `module.export`
         - Similar to export default